“`html

 Certain gifts are exempt from inheritance tax, regardless of the annual allowance.
 These include:

-• Gifts to your spouse or civil partner, provided they are a UK resident.
+- Gifts to your spouse or civil partner, provided they are UK-domiciled (unlimited amount, fully exempt).

-• Gifts to charities and community sports clubs.
+- Gifts to qualifying charities and registered community amateur sports clubs.

-• Small gifts to individuals not exceeding £250 per person per tax year.
+- Small gifts to individuals not exceeding £250 per person per tax year (you cannot combine this with the £3,000 annual exemption for the same person).

 Understanding these exemptions can help you make the most of your gifting strategy, ensuring you reduce your inheritance tax liability effectively.